 According to the Rising Star’s jury, “Katie Boland has raw potential coupled with a determination and pure acting talent that will awe us and give her longevity as one of our brightest Rising Stars.”

 Boland is currently filming a recurring role on the CW’s Reign.
-The show, that is described as a Gossip Girl meets Dowton Abbey, premiered on October 10th, 2013 after The Vampire Diaries to huge numbers.
-She plays a disfigured woman who hides in the castle and is shrouded in secrecy.
+The show, that is described as a Gossip Girl meets Dowton Abbey, is a huge hit and recently won the People’s Choice Award for best new show.
+In Reign, Boland plays a disfigured woman who hides in the castle and is shrouded in secrecy.

 This year, Boland starred in Bruce La Bruce’s upcoming feature film, Gerontophilia that made it’s world premiere at the 2013 Venice Film Festival and then screened at The Toronto Independent Film Festival.
 Indiewire called Boland “the exact mid-point between Emma Stone and Carey Mulligan”, PopMatters said, “Boland totally aces her role as the endearing hipster girlfriend who’s forever quoting her cultural idols”, The MindReels said, “that girl (Boland) is positively hypnotic every moment she spends on screen”, Screendaily called her “vivacious…she is a breath of fresh air when she is on screen, offering a quirky sense of fun and left field humour.”